-Course applicants must be 19 years of age, or have an Ontario Secondary School Diploma (OSSD), or a General Education Development (GED), unless otherwise noted on the course page.
+Course applicants must have either an Ontario Secondary School Diploma (OSSD), a General Education Development (GED), or be a mature student (at least 19 years of age) unless otherwise noted on the course page.

 Some courses require applicants to meet specific criteria and are noted in the detailed course description found on the website.